phasorpy/phasorpy/docs/contributing.rst

 As a community-maintained project, PhasorPy welcomes contributions in the form of bug reports, bug fixes, feature implementations, documentation, datasets, and enhancement proposals.
-This document provides information on how to contribute.
+This guide explains how to contribute.

 The :doc:`code_of_conduct` applies to everyone participating in the PhasorPy community.